CyberCodeCracker/Calculator-/README.md

 # Calculator-
 A calculator project
 # Technologies used
-For this project, I used javascript DOM manipulation and event management, flexbox and grid, and all other html, css and javascript knowledge.
+For this project, I used javascript DOM manipulation and event management, flexbox and grid.
+It performs as a basic calculator with visual representation to facilitate it's use.